Optimal $C^{1,\alpha}$ estimates for a class of elliptic quasilinear equations: Sharp growth estimates for large radii

-for any solution $h$ in $B_{3/4}$ of the constant coefficients equation \eqref{homeq}.
-However, a standard regularity result for solutions of (\ref{E1}) assures that $\{u_j\}$ is a pre-compact sequence in the $C^1$-topology, see \cite{DM,KM} and \cite[Theorem 2.1]{T1}.
-Therefore $\{u_j\}$ converges to $u_{\infty}$ in $C^1$ norm along a subsequence and $u_{\infty}$ satisfies
+In view of this, a standard regularity result for solutions of (\ref{E1}) assures that $\{u_j\}$ is a pre-compact sequence in the $C^1$-topology, see \cite{DM,KM} and \cite[Theorem 2.1]{T1}.
+Therefore, along a subsequence, $\{u_j\}$ converges locally to a function $u_{\infty}$ in $C^1$ and the following estimate holds: